Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 [Wireframes](/Wireframes.pdf)

 ### Surface
-The App is meant to make it easier to use a Calendar on the iPhone.
-Therefore, the design is also very simple and clear, with minimum color and animation, which directs the viewer's focus on product images and the actual text.
+The purpouse of the app is to make it easier to use a calendar on the iPhone.
+Therefore, the design is also very simple and clear, with minimum color and animation, directing the viewer's focus on product images and the text.
 The color theme follows the following pattern:
-- theme: dark
+- Overall theme: dark
-- Normal text and titles: (nearly) white
+- Normal text and titles: white
 - Links: white, orange on hover
-- emphazised: orange
+- Emphazised: orange
+- Footer: white background, blue font color (same as the section background).
+The footer is only very subtile, because the focus of the site should be on the app and it's features, and not on information about the website.
-- at least one element in every section to fade from darkgray to orange when opening the site the colors orange, white and dark grey follow the color theme of the App program-icon
+- at least one element in every section to fade from darkgray to orange when opening the site
+- The colors orange, white and dark grey follow the color theme of the app-icon/logo
 - Fonts: Blinker and Merriweather.
-I choose a serif font for the titles simply because most other pages currently don't, to make it stand out more.
+I choose a serif font for the titles simply because most other pages currently don't, making it stand out more.

 ***
 ## Technologies